-Bill Cubit is in his second season as offensive coordinator and quarterbacks coach at Illinois in 2015.
+Bill Cubit is in his third season as offensive coordinator at Illinois in 2015.
 In addition, Cubit will coach the running backs in 2015 after serving as quarterbacks coach in 2013 and 2014.
 He was hired in January 2013 following an eight-year stint as head coach at Western Michigan.
 Cubit led WMU to a 51-47 overall record and three bowls during his tenure in Kalamazoo.

 Cubit's 2011 Western Michigan squad set records for points (459), touchdowns (58), pass attempts (554), completions (369), passing yards (4,385), total yards (5,960), offensive plays (945), first downs (320), passing first downs (204), kick returns (63), kick return yardage (1,409) and total return yards (1,658).
 In 2010, two of his receivers (Juan Nunez and Jordan White) topped 1,000 yards in receiving, before White earned consensus All-America honors in 2011 while leading the nation in receiving yards and receptions.

 Cubit brings 33 years of coaching experience, including 17 years as a head coach on the collegiate and high school level.
 He also has spent eight years as an offensive coordinator at five NCAA Division I schools working the sidelines in five of the nation's premier conferences (Big East, Big 12, Mid-American, PAC-10 and Southeastern).

 Prior to returning to Western Michigan as head coach in 2004, Cubit served as offensive coordinator and quarterbacks coach at Stanford in 2003, directing a Cardinal offense that ranked 28th in NCAA passing (247.3 yards per game).
 Prior to his time at Stanford, Cubit served as offensive coordinator and quarterbacks coach at Rutgers (2001-02) and at Missouri in 2000.